 Video From YouTube: Gaelic Roots Series: Sept.
 22, 2011, "The Genius and Growing Impact of Joe Derrane."
 Old Copperplate / Hunter's House (Ed Reavy) / Golden Keyboard (Martin Mulhaire) - performed by Séamus Connolly (fiddle); Dan Gurney (accordion); John McGann (mandolin).

-The John J. Burns Library of Rare Books and Special Collections is a non-circulating library.
-To learn more about the collections and how to access them, contact the Burns Library staff at 617-552-4861 or firstname.lastname@example.org.
+To learn more about the collections and services of the John J. Burns Library of Rare Books and Special Collections please contact the Burns Library staff at 617-552-4861 or submit a question.